restoring our biblical and constitutional foundations

 A. Largely because of my own profs in school.
 They helped me see the need to study the New Testament in the original language.
 As Luther once put it, “Reading the Bible in translation is like kissing your bride through the veil.”
 No thanks.

-Q. Tell me something about your family.
+Q. Tell me something about your farm.

 Q. What do you do in your spare time?